Jumpscale/ays9/docs/AYS-Portal/installation/README.md

 Installing the AYS Portal using JumpScale will automatically start the AYS Portal in a new TMUX window.

-> There is also the option to just install the AYS Portal app, having the AYS installed and running elsewhere, this is achieved in JumpScale with `j.tools.prefab.local.apps.atyourservice.load_ays_space`, which also includes the `install_portal` option, which is in this case defaulted to False.

 ## Starting the AYS Portal